Raza9798/WindowsBootEmulator/README.md

 1. Clone or download this repository to your local machine.

-2. navigate to the start_emulator.bat file directory and open it.
+2. navigate to the `WindowsBootEmulator` directory and open `RunEmulator.bat` it.